7 bedside manner techniques that show empathy in oncology

 59% of patients associate a physician’s bedside manner to the quality of care received from a health care facility, according to a physician survey1.
 These patients also revealed the importance of compassion, comfort, and patience in their interactions with their doctors.
 This is particularly important in cancer care because patients react differently to a cancer diagnosis.

 Apart from professional competence, certain strategies and skills are necessary to help oncologists provide positive patient experiences.
-Your ability to connect with your patients can create a positive patient relationship that may support positive health outcomes.
+Your ability to connect with your patients can create a positive patient relationship that support better health outcomes.
 Likewise, demonstrating a positive attitude and communicating professionally typically help patients handle sad news.
 Here are seven specific bedside manner practices to show your patients how much you care.

 1. Embrace collaborative communication